Skip to main content

 COS Research and Innovation Seed Program - SciRIS-ii

-The College of Science Research and Innovation Seed (SciRIS) Individual Investigator Program - SciRIS-ii - funds individual faculty who seek to establish or augment research relationships with external partners.
+The College of Science Research and Innovation Seed (SciRIS) Individual Investigator Program (SciRIS-ii) funds individual faculty who seek to establish or augment research relationships with external partners.
 Such partners may include OSU units outside COS, academic institutions, industry, and other organizations.
 SciRIS-ii provide funds to establish partnerships, accelerate project development, generate data and manuscripts, and foster proposal submissions.

 SciRIS-ii has a unique purpose focused on assisting individual faculty efforts to establish research relationships with external partners.